robocorp/template-python-workitems/README.md

 ## Local testing

-For best experience to test the work items in this example we recommend using [Robocorp Code -extensions for VS Code](https://robocorp.com/docs/visual-studio-code/extension-features).
-With the Robocorp Code extension you can simply run and [select the input work items](https://robocorp.com/docs/visual-studio-code/extension-features#using-work-items) to use, create inputs to simulate error cases, and so on.
+For best experience to test the work items in this example we recommend using [Sema4.ai SDK extension for VS Code](https://robocorp.com/docs/visual-studio-code/extension-features).
+With the Sema4 extension you can simply run and [select the input work items](https://robocorp.com/docs/visual-studio-code/extension-features#using-work-items) to use, create inputs to simulate error cases, and so on.

 ## Extending the template